kyma-incubator/compass/docs/kyma-environment-broker/08-04-instance-details.md

 > **NOTE:** Ensure that the BROKER_URL and INSTANCE_ID environment variables are exported as well before you proceed.

-2. Make a call to the Kyma Environment Broker with a proper **Authorization** [request header](./03-05-authorization.md) to verify that provisioning/deprovisioning succeeded.
+2. Make a call to the Kyma Environment Broker with a proper **Authorization** [request header](./03-05-authorization.md) to verify that provisioning/deprovisioning succeeded:

 ```bash
 curl --request GET "https://$BROKER_URL/v2/service_instances/$INSTANCE_ID \